GrowthLimit

 Security Issues

-If GSC detects security issues, immediately investigate and clean your website.
-This often requires removing malicious code, updating software, changing passwords, and implementing measures.
-After cleaning your site, request a GSC security review.
+The Security Issues report alerts you to potential security problems like malware, phishing, or suspicious downloads.
+If GSC detects security issues, investigate and clean the site before normal SEO work.
+This often means removing malicious code, updating software, changing passwords, and then requesting a GSC security review.

 Manual Actions